 Sometimes, an infant who is not sick will have a low neutrophil count for no obvious reason.
 Some disorders in the pregnant mother, such as preeclampsia, can also lead to neutropenia in infants.

 In rare cases, mothers may have antibodies against their baby's neutrophils.
 These antibodies cross the placenta before birth and cause the baby's cells to break down (alloimmune neutropenia).
-In other rare cases, a problem with the baby's bone marrow may lead to decreased white blood cell production.
+In other rare cases, a problem with the baby's bone marrow may lead to decreased WBC production.

 The source of any infection should be found and treated.

-In many cases, neutropenia goes away on its own as the bone marrow recovers and begins to produce enough white blood cells.
+In many cases, neutropenia goes away on its own as the bone marrow recovers and begins to produce enough WBCs.

 In rare cases when the neutrophil count is low enough to be life threatening, the following treatments may be recommended: